 - people travelling to parts of the world where the infection is more common

-In 2017, the hepatitis B vaccine was added to the routine immunisation programme so all children can benefit from protection from this virus.
+Hepatitis B vaccination is also part of the routine immunisation programme so all children can benefit from protection from this virus.

-Hepatitis C is caused by the hepatitis C virus and is the most common type of viral hepatitis in the UK.
+Hepatitis C is caused by the hepatitis C virus.

 It's usually spread through blood-to-blood contact with an infected person.

 In the UK, it's most commonly spread through sharing needles used to inject drugs.